Fundamentals in Regulatory Affairs for Medtech Industry

 Prior experiential learning will be assessed using guidelines recommended by the Academic Council of University of Limerick.

-The course is accredited by University of Limerick, with 9 credits of a level 8.
+The course will be accredited by University of Limerick, with 9 credits of a level 8.

 Note: Approximately 90 – 100 hours are required outside course work.